 Blood is a connective tissue which is composed of a fluid matrix (plasma) and formed elements.

-Plasma is a straw-coloured and viscous fluid.
+Plasma: Plasma is a straw-coloured and viscous fluid.
 Plasma constitutes about 55% of the blood.
 About 90% of plasma is water and about 6-8% is composed of proteins.
 The major plasma proteins are; fibrinogen, globulins and albumins.
 Fibrinogen play important role in blood coagulation.
 Globulins are mainly involved in defense mechanism and albumins help in osmotic balance.
-Small amounts of minerals; like Na+, Ca+ +, Mg+ +, HCO3– and Cl–; are also present in plasma.
+Small amounts of minerals; like Na+, Ca++, Mg+ +, HCO3– and Cl–; are also present in plasma.
 Plasma also contains glucose, amino acids, lipids, etc. because these substances are always in transit in the body.
 Factors for clotting of blood are present in the plasma in an inactive form.
 Plasma without the clotting factors is called serum.

-The formed elements constitute about 45% of the blood.
+Formed Elements: The formed elements constitute about 45% of the blood.
 Erythrocytes, leucocytes and platelets are collectively called formed elements.

 Erythrocytes or Red Blood Cells (RBCs): The RBCs are the most abundant cells in blood.
 In a healthy adult, about 5 million to 5.5 million RBCs are present per cubic mm of blood.
-RBCs are formed in the read bone marrow in the adults.
+RBCs are formed in the read bone marrow in adults.
 In most of the mammals, nucleus is absent in the RBCs.
 RBCs are biconcave in shape.
 The red colour is because of an iron containing protein complex; called haemoglobin.
-In a healthy adult, each 100 ml of blood contains 12-16 gm blood.
+In a healthy adult, each 100 ml of blood contains 12-16 gm haemoglobin.
 The average lifespan of RBCs is 120 days.
 RBCs are finally destroyed in the spleen and hence, spleen is also called the graveyard of RBCs.
 RBCs play a significant role in transport of respiratory gases.